mongodb/docs/source/reference/mongoexport.rst

 .. option:: --journal

    Allows :option:`mongoexport` operations to access the durability :term:`journal <journaling>` to ensure that the export is in a consistent state.
 This option is only relevant when specifying the :option:`--dbpath` option.

 .. option:: --db [db], -d [db]

-   Use the ``--db`` option to specify a database for ``mongoexport`` to export data from.
+   Use the ``--db`` option to specify a database for :option:`mongoexport` to export data from.
 If you do not specify a DB, all databases in this instance will be exported.
 Use this option to create a copy of a smaller subset of your data.

-TODO factcheck

 .. option:: --collection [collection], -c [collection]

-   Use the ``--collection`` option to specify a collection for ``mongorestore`` to restore.
+   Use the :option:`--collection` option to specify a collection for :option:`mongoexport` to export.
 If you do not specify a "``[collection]``", all collections will exported.

-TODO factcheck

 TODO help section says "(some commands)" limitations otherwise unclear.